Leonel-H29/Leonel-H29/README.md

 # 💫 About Me:

 - Full Stack Web Developer.
+- Graduated student of the University Programmer 👨🏻‍🎓.
 - Advanced student of the University Programmer and Bachelor's Degree in Computer Science.
 - Experience in all stages of software development, both in personal and group projects.